arungudelli/python.shiksha/content/en/tips/count-occurrences-of-a-list-item-in-python.md

 ## Introduction

-Lists are an integral part of python’s core functionality, and we tend to use lists in almost every functions and which makes operations on List a very integral part as a programmer.
+Lists are an integral part of Python’s core functionality, and we tend to use lists in almost every functions and which makes operations on List a very integral part as a programmer.

 Python lists can contain items of several data types where as arrays only contain items of the same datatype